IHT Real Estate Protocol (IHT) Price Reaches $0.0002 on Major Exchanges

-IHT Real Estate Protocol (IHT) traded up 2.4% against the dollar during the 1-day period ending at 9:00 AM E.T. on June 25th.
-One IHT Real Estate Protocol coin can currently be purchased for approximately $0.0002 or 0.00000001 BTC on major exchanges.
-IHT Real Estate Protocol has a market capitalization of $219,173.29 and approximately $2,617.00 worth of IHT Real Estate Protocol was traded on exchanges in the last 24 hours.
-Over the last seven days, IHT Real Estate Protocol has traded up 17.4% against the dollar.
+IHT Real Estate Protocol (IHT) traded up 2% against the US dollar during the twenty-four hour period ending at 22:00 PM E.T. on June 25th.
+IHT Real Estate Protocol has a total market capitalization of $217,430.28 and $2,004.00 worth of IHT Real Estate Protocol was traded on exchanges in the last 24 hours.
+One IHT Real Estate Protocol coin can currently be bought for about $0.0002 or 0.00000001 BTC on major exchanges.
+During the last week, IHT Real Estate Protocol has traded 23.5% higher against the US dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.